hacker3983/lsdiscovery/README.md

 # ls-discovery
-ls discovery is a tool like dirbuster it bruteforces a website and try to find hidden files you can say it bruteforces webdirectories
+ls-discovery is a tool that bruteforces web and try to find hidden files. you can say it bruteforces webdirectories